Farmers’ protest: BKU (Ekta Ugrahan) differs with other unions, not on hunger strike

 In three weeks, Ugrahan has differed on various occasions with 30 other farm unions of Punjab on the course of the agitation.

-On November 25, Ugrahan had criticised the two-month-long rail blockade by farmers’ organisations, saying it was a wrong move as it had hit the industrial and agricultural interests of Punjab.
+On November 25, Ugrahan had criticised the two-month-long rail blockade by farmer organisations, saying it was wrong as it had hit the industrial and agricultural interests of Punjab.